Spatial Indexing Internals

 Index Architecture & Predicate Pushdown

-The spatial extension constructs an in-memory R-tree over minimum bounding rectangles (MBRs) extracted from ST_Geometry columns.
+The spatial extension constructs an R-tree over minimum bounding rectangles (MBRs) extracted from GEOMETRY columns.
 During query planning, spatial predicates (ST_Intersects, ST_Contains, ST_DWithin) trigger a two-phase evaluation: a fast MBR overlap filter followed by exact topology validation.
 The optimizer pushes the MBR filter into the TABLE_SCAN operator, reducing I/O before expensive exact checks execute.

-EXPLAIN SELECT * FROM parcels WHERE ST_Intersects(geom, ST_GeomFromText('POLYGON((0 0, 10 0, 10 10, 0 10, 0 0))', 4326));
+WHERE ST_Intersects(geom, ST_GeomFromText('POLYGON((0 0, 10 0, 10 10, 0 10, 0 0))'));

 Typical EXPLAIN Output:

-S["TABLE_SCAN<br/>parcels"] --> F["FILTER · MBR<br/>ST_Intersects(geom, …)"]
+graph TD S["TABLE_SCAN<br/>parcels"] --> F["FILTER · MBR<br/>ST_Intersects(geom, …)"] F --> P["PROJECTION<br/>*"]

 Storage Tiers & Materialization Behavior